 What is a Semantic Layer?

 There are a lot of arguments about what a semantic layer is.
-When we refer to a semantic layer in Buster, we mean a collection of YAML files that define:
+When we refer to a semantic layer in Buster, we mean a collection of YAML files that define:- Models: These are the core business objects that you want to analyze.
+Examples are order, products, customers, etc.

 - Dimensions: These are typically non-numeric attributes used for grouping, filtering, or segmenting data like dates, categories, statuses, names, etc.